 When you are ready to move forward, the first step is to make an appointment.
 Your first session offers the opportunity to get familiar with the integrative therapy process & hypnosis to decide if our approach is a good fit for you.
 From there, you and your therapist determine the best way to move forward.

 No items found.

-We combine the use of hypnosis and mindfulness with therapy techniques such as psychoanalysis, CBT, DBT and ACT, since most people's difficulties are intricate, interconnected, and complex.
-A client may want to lose weight, but this goal can be complicated by negative self-image or problems in relationships.
-A client might want to quit smoking, but find themselves compelled to do so because of ongoing anxiety or low self-esteem.
-Or perhaps a client can't sleep at night; relaxation techniques used in hypnosis can address the sleep issue, but underlying anxiety might continue to interfere with the client’s work and daily life.
-Our therapists take an approach that is flexible and organic, striking a balance between deep analytic work to get to the root of the problems and using hypnosis for specific changes along the way.
+Our therapists work to create a treatment plan that is individualized and tailor our approach to each person.
+By creating a unique plan for each person who comes to us, we can address specific goals, as well as attend to the complicated nature of individuals’ struggles since concerns are oftentimes interconnected and complex.
+For instance, a person might want to lose weight, but this goal can be complicated by negative self-image or problems in relationships.
+Or a client might have difficulty sleeping at night, and while relaxation techniques used in hypnosis can partially address the sleep issue, underlying anxiety might continue to interfere with the client’s work and daily life.
+As such, our therapists take an approach that is flexible and organic, striking a balance between deep analytic and interpersonal work to address the root of the problems and using mindfulness, hypnosis, and other evidence-based techniques to help with specific changes along the way.

 Your first session typically lasts 45 minutes and focuses on gaining an in-depth understanding of your past and current struggles.
 The therapist will review your history to develop an understanding of how and why this struggle started.
 Then depending on why you're coming in for help and if time allows, you may also engage in the induction of a hypnotic trance when it is mutually agreed upon by the therapist and client.